Find Your Perfect School

 - Engaging Interactions & Environments

 Grand Canyon University

-Grand Canyon University’s Bachelor of Science in Early Childhood Education ranked number 9 among the best online degree programs in early childhood education in 2020.
-Its curriculum emphasizes birth through grade three education, preparing them to be qualified to work as daycare providers or preschool teachers.
+Grand Canyon University’s Bachelor of Science in Early Childhood Education current curriculum emphasizes birth through grade three education, preparing them to be qualified to work as daycare providers or preschool teachers.

 Once they complete this degree program, only will students be able to pursue teacher certification, which will also require state exams, practicum hours, and an institutional recommendation from the university.

 By the end of the program, BS in Early Childhood Education majors will develop a strong foundation that will help them successfully work with young students of various intellects, cultures, and age groups.
 They will also be able to use their critical thinking skills to solve issues that impact teaching and learning in lower grades.